 Law School Early Admission (3-3) Program

-The Legal Studies Department offers its own 3-3 program, the American Law and Legal Systems Major.
-Interested students the American Law and Legal Systems Major (3-3 program) should meet with an academic advisor in the Legal Studies Department early in their undergraduate career to discuss.
+Students wishing to pursue a 3-3 track should meet with a legal studies professor upon entrance to Hamline for assistance in planning their coursework.
 No entry form or commitment is required.
 If you decide partway through your studies that the 3-3 track is no longer right for you, then simply continue on with your studies and graduate in four years.

-Participation in the 3-3 program does not guarantee you law school admission; students must take the LSAT and apply to and be accepted to Hamline’s School of Law.
-Students who are not accepted into law school after three years can complete their undergraduate major and earn their bachelor’s degree in the usual four years.
-They may, of course, reapply to law school upon completion.
+Participation in the 3-3 program does not guarantee you law school admission; students must take the LSAT and apply to and be accepted by Hamline’s School of Law.